LJ-9801/NaN/README.md

 ```

 ## Requirements
-Installation of BLAS in pip is very slow and the performance is not greate
+Installation of BLAS in pip is very slow and the performance is not great
-either, so we recommand:
-1. use a conda environment for optimal performance(see BLAS Recommandation)
+either, so we recommand using a conda environment for optimal performance(see BLAS Recommandation)

 ## Installation
 1. run "pip install ." to install the library